jcurrie2021/Excel-VBA-Make-KML-Example/README.md

 # This repository contains the files necessary to follow the Youtube tutorial on making a Google Earth .kml file from addresses stored in a .csv file.
 The data file is stored as .csv (comma separated values), then manually converted into .xlsm (Excel macro file format) when placed (and opened) on the local system.
-Similarly, all of  the VBA code is stored in a .txt file then is manually renamed to .bas when following the tutorial.
+Similarly, all of  the VBA code is stored in a .txt file then manually renamed to .bas when following the tutorial.
 The .bas file is then imported into .xlsm file  through the VBA code  environment.
 # Prerequisites:
 1. Google Earth must be installed on the local machine.<br>